A few thoughts ran simultaneously through my head the first time I read about oil pulling:

 My tentative response is, “Yes, but more research needed.”

 You see, I really WANT this to work quite badly, because my teeth hurt.
 And it’s gross and makes my husband think I’m getting even weirder, so it would be nice to get the reward for my hard work.

 In that light, I’m just not a very objective observer.

 - I swished cold water around my mouth immediately before and after pulling oil, and there was a marked difference afterward – less pain.

 - Teeth whitened?
 Who knows.
 I hardly ever see myself in a mirror these days…

-- Detox?
+- Drainage pathways?
 You know, I just realized something.
 I thought the ol’ armpit stink I mentioned Monday was pretty much taken care of, but yesterday – after I missed a day or two of oil pulling – I was more stinky than usual.
-So maybe I was detoxing via my mouth while I was “pulling” and then back to the ‘pits when I wasn’t.
+So maybe I was draining toxins via my mouth while I was “pulling” and then back to the ‘pits when I wasn’t.
 Then again, maybe I was just desperately in need of a shower (see how much you’re learning about my lackadaisical personal hygiene this week!
 Sheesh!).

 - I might – might! – have less tooth sensitivity in general.
 I haven’t winced in pain since I started, but I’ve also probably been babying the side that hurts the most.
 Pain is so subjective and difficult, for me at least, to measure from day to day.
 Flossing still presented a problem on certain teeth.